 You retain all rights to your original

-submitted articles, however The Retrogaming Times asks as a courtesy
+articles, however The Retrogaming Times asks as a courtesy that you do

-that you do not republish your work in the form as it published in the
+not republish your work in the form as it published in the newsletter

-newsletter "The Retrogaming Times," as all articles will receive some form
+Retrogaming Times," as all articles will receive some form of editing

-of editing prior to being published.
-Articles published at "The Retrogaming
+to being published.
+Articles published at "The Retrogaming Times"

-Times" with those edits and normlizations in place are effectively part
+with those edits and normalizations in place are effectively part of

-of the newsletter and are not to be republished separate from the rest
+newsletter and are not to be republished separate from the rest of

 The Retrogaming Times - Submission